bam241/bash_macros/README.md

         - `git-change-url` --to-ssh convert https url to ssh
         - `git-change-url` --to-https conver ssh url to https one.

-2. `py_switch`: allows to switch between py 3.5 and py 2.7, only useful on MacOS using macport
+2. `py_switch`: allows to switch between py 3.5 and py 2.7, working only on MacOS using macport

 3. `set_all_remote`: change all remote from one username to another.
 Actually